leepeony/storytelling-tutorial/README.md

 # storytelling-tutorial
-A repo for learning how to use Git and Github.
+A repo for learning how to use Git and GitHub.
 We will be contributing to a story that will evolve as contributors make changes.

 ### <b>What you will learn:</b>
 - Using the command line